DaveMielke/NBP/b2g/doc/UserInterface/QuickReference/actions.rst

-.. |AndroidAccessibilitySettings| replace:: go to the Accessibility Settings screen
+.. |AccessibilitySettings| replace:: go to the Accessibility Settings screen
-.. |AndroidBluetoothSettings| replace:: go to the Bluetooth Settings screen
-.. |AndroidSettings| replace:: go to the main Settings screen
+.. |AndroidSettings| replace:: go to the Android Settings screen
-.. |AndroidWifiSettings| replace:: go to the Wi-Fi Settings screen
 .. |Assist| replace:: go to the current Google Assist app
 .. |BackKey| replace:: the Android Back key
+.. |BluetoothSettings| replace:: go to the Bluetooth Settings screen
 .. |BrailleCodeConfirm| replace:: show the current braille code
 .. |BrailleCodeNext| replace:: switch to the next braille code
 .. |BrailleCodePrevious| replace:: switch to the previous braille code
 .. |BrailleOff| replace:: disable braille
 .. |BrailleOn| replace:: enable braille
 .. |BringCursor| replace:: bring the cursor to a specific character
+.. |Calculator| replace:: go to the Calculator app
+.. |Calendar| replace:: go to the Calendar app
 .. |ClearAndroidLog| replace:: clear the Android log
 .. |Click| replace:: tap (click) the current screen element
 .. |Clock| replace:: go to the |product name| digital clock
+.. |Contacts| replace:: go to the Contacts (People) app
 .. |CopyToClipboard| replace:: copy the selected (or all) text to the clipboard
 .. |CursorDown| replace:: the keyboard Cursor Down key
 .. |CursorLeft| replace:: the keyboard Cursor Left key